Keighley Tramways

 History

+The tramway was opened in two sections, the first on the 8th of May 1889, ran southwards from Church Green in Keighley, along South Street to a terminus at Paper Mill Bridge in Ingrow; this was joined on the 18th December 1889 by a line running northwards from Church Green, via North Street and Skipton Road, to a terminus at the cemetery in Utley.
+Both lines were extended around 10 years later (circa 1897), but only by a very short distance, the Ingrow line to Ingrow Bridge, and the Utley line to the Roebuck Inn.
+Both lines were operated separately, but with a common terminus in North Street in Keighley.
+None of the remaining lines authorised in 1888 were ever built.
 At its maximum, the system totalled just 2.28 miles.
-It was opened in two sections, the first on the 8th of May 1899 ran southwards from Church Green (in Keighley), along South St to a terminus at Paper Mill Bridge in Ingrow; this was joined on the 18th December 1889 by a line running northwards from Church Green, via North St and Skipton Rd, to a terminus at the cemetery in Utley.
-Both lines were extended around 10 years later (circa 1897), but only by a very short distance, the Ingrow line to Ingrow Bridge, and the Utley line to the Roebuck Inn.
-Both lines were operated separately, but with a common terminus in North St in Keighley.

-Unfortunately, the tramway was a loss-making venture from the start, income failing to even cover the operating costs, let alone to create anything as a grand as a renewals fund.
-As a result, the tramway infrastructure gradually deteriorated to the point where the company could not afford to pay Keighley Corporation for work done on maintaining the paving around the track; at this juncture, and in order to stave off bankruptcy, the company offered to sell the undertaking to the corporation, though it can hardly have been an enticing prospect.
-Eventually agreement was reached (on the 25th November 1896) for the corporation to buy the track — for a nominal fee of £5 — and then lease it back to the company, the deal being back-dated to the 1st July 1896.
+Unfortunately, the tramway was a loss-making venture from the start, income failing to even cover the operating costs, let alone pay off the debt, or to create anything as a grand as a renewals fund.
+As a result, the tramway infrastructure gradually deteriorated to the point where the company could not even afford to pay Keighley Corporation for work done on maintaining the paving around the track; at this juncture, and in order to stave off bankruptcy, the company offered to sell the undertaking to the corporation, though it can hardly have been an enticing prospect.
+Eventually, agreement was reached (on the 25th November 1896) for the corporation to buy the track — for a nominal fee of £5 — and to then lease it back to the company, the deal being back-dated to the 1st July 1896.
+This represented a staggering loss for the company, the line having cost almost £10,000 to lay barely seven years earlier.

-Soon afterwards however, the corporation's thoughts turned to the new wonder of electricity, and in 1898 it obtained parliamentary powers to convert and extend the horse tramway, opening its own electricity generation plant in 1900.
-Despite a degree of civic opposition, a not entirely unreasonable stance given that the horse tramway had never made a profit, the corporation agreed a price for the company's remaining tramway assets, taking possession on the 15th January 1901; the company however continued to work the tramway, the corporation paying them an agreed price per horse per week to do so.
-The corporation finally took over operation on the 21st September 1901, following which, the company was wound up.
+Soon afterwards, however, the corporation's thoughts turned to the new wonder of electricity, and in 1898 it obtained parliamentary powers to work the horse tramway, and to convert it to mechanical power (steam, electric or otherwise).
+Two years later, the corporation opened its own electricity generation plant.
+Despite a degree of civic opposition, a not entirely unreasonable stance given that the horse tramway had never made a profit, the corporation eventually agreed a price for the company's remaining tramway assets (e.g., horses, cars, depot, etc.), taking possession on the 15th January 1901; the company, however, continued to work the tramway, the corporation paying them an agreed price per horse per week to do so.
+The corporation finally took over operation itself on the 21st September 1901, following which, the KTCo was wound up.

 Uniforms

-The Keighley Tramways Company operated horse trams for just over 12 years: from 1889 to 1896 as the owner, and from thence until 1901 as the lessee.
 In common with the majority of horse tramways in the British Isles, drivers and conductors simply wore informal attire — trousers, overcoats, jackets, waistcoats, shirts and ties.
 Headgear appears to have largely followed the fashion of the day, primarily the bowler hat, but later on the flat cap.
-No badges or licences of any kind were worn, either on the jackets or the hats.
+No badges, including licence badges, were worn, either on the jackets or the hats.

 Photographs of inspectors have so far yet to come to light, and in view of the small size of the system, it is entirely possible that the company never saw fit to employ them.